 Leg cramping may become more intense.
-Frequent urination spells will also return as the fetus expands and eventually settles in the the lower pelvic region.
-All of these factors can seriously disrupt sleep routines; the vast majority pregnant women wake up between three and six times each night during their third trimesters.
+Frequent urination spells will also return as the fetus grows and eventually settles in the lower pelvic region.
+All of these factors can disrupt sleep routines; the vast majority pregnant women wake up between three and six times each night during their third trimesters.
 For this reason, the third trimester is considered a more extreme version of the first.

 RLS symptoms can strike at any time, but are most commonly reported at night or after long periods of sitting.
-RLS has been linked to iron and folate deficiencies, so your doctor may prescribe supplements to alleviate some of the symptoms.
+RLS has been linked to iron and folate deficiencies.
+A doctor may prescribe supplements to alleviate some of the symptoms.
 However, there is no cure for RLS.
 The good news: in most cases, RLS symptoms disappear after childbirth.

 Obstructive sleep apnea (OSA) is another commonly reported sleep disorder among women in their third trimester.
-OSA occurs when your airway is partially or completely blocked, causing shallow breathing or loss of breath during sleep.
+OSA occurs when the airway is partially or completely blocked, causing shallow breathing or loss of breath during sleep.
 Many women snore during pregnancy due to swollen nasal passages, and snoring can quickly evolve into OSA, particularly in women who were obese prior to their pregnancy weight gain.

 Postpartum depression (PPD) is another important concern during the fourth trimester.
 PPD is characterized by extreme anxiety and/or depression in mothers who have recently given birth, although roughly half of women diagnosed with PPD begin experiencing symptoms during pregnancy.

 Here are a few final tips for getting an adequate amount of sleep during the crucial phase known as the fourth trimester.

 During your pregnancy, it is imperative for you to get enough sleep – difficult as that may be at times.
-You can greatly reduce the risks of insomnia and other sleep disorders by following the guidelines listed above throughout all three trimesters of your pregnancy, as well as the critical fourth trimester period.
+A pregnant woman can greatly reduce the risks of insomnia and other sleep disorders by following the guidelines listed above throughout all three trimesters of your pregnancy, as well as the critical fourth trimester period.
 If you have a newborn or infant at home, check out our Parent’s Guide to Healthy Sleep.